jjpickering10/CI-MS2-PokerQuiz/README.md

 ### Project Barriers and Solutions

 - Had to rewrite functions in spade.html to allow global functions to work for each question.
 Had to put each question, which was a function itself, into an array.
+- Started with CSS grid, switched entirely to flexbox midway through.
+- Trouble with API not loading sometimes.
+- Didn't like original homepage layout.

 ### Feature To Improve